-Students in this program must complete 33-34 credit hours of graduate work, including the following (credit hours in parentheses):
+Students in this program must complete 34 credit hours of graduate work, including the following (credit hours in parentheses):

+BIOL 401 Introductory Biochemistry (3)

-BIOL 504 Biochemistry Lectures (4) OR
+BIOL 402 Metabolic Biochemistry (3)

-BIOL 513 Advanced Biochemistry (5)
+BIOL $512$ Advanced Biochemistry (3) OR

+BIOL $555$ Macromolecular Structure Determination (3)

 AND

 BIOL 445 Cell Biology (3)

-BIOL 515 Molecular Biology (3)
+BIOL $515$ Molecular Biology (3)

-BIOL $526$ Developmental Biology (3)
+BIOL 526 Developmental Biology (3)

 BIOL 533 Laboratory in Cell and Molecular Biology (3)

-BIOL 539 Advanced Cell Biology Laboratory (3)

-BIOL $562$ Functional Genomics (3)
+BIOL 562 Functional Genomics (3)

+Plus one 3 credit hour elective

-In addition to three to six credits of approved electives, students specializing in cell and molecular biology must take two credit hours of BIOL 595 (Colloquium) and either six credit hours of BIOL 591 (Research) or BIOL 576 (Literature in Cell and Molecular Biology).
+In addition, students specializing in cell and molecular biology must take one credit hour of BIOL 595 (Colloquium), either six credit hours of BIOL 591 (Research) or BIOL 576 (Literature in Cell and Molecular Biology), and one additional 3 credit hour elective.
 Other requirements for the degree and requirements for admission are identical to those described previously for all M.S. students in biology.